za-gene/rpi/zeroseg/README.md

 SPI

+VCC should be connected to 5V, even for 3V3 MCUs

 **`basic.py`** is my water-down version of putting a random char (one of: 5, H, I) to the display.
 I use it as a migration mechanism for C and Arduino.

 **`espzero.ipynb`** - example written for **nodemcu esp8266**, similar